EXCLUSIVELY FOR SOLO TRAVELLERS

 • Enjoy fresh seafood in a converted tug boat

-• Game drives in 4x4 open safari vehicle in Etosha National Park
+• Game drives in specially designed open safari vehicle in Etosha National Park

 Itinerary